 Kutchi Deli Parwana – 7 Ebenezer Place, Adelaide.
 Often gracing the Plant 4 markets, Parwana do such amazing Afghan style street food with plenty of vegetarian and gluten free dishes many with the option to make them dairy free also.

 Let Them Eat – Shop 44, Central Market Arcade, Adelaide.
-I can highly recommend EVERYTHING on the menu as I have eaten it all, no lie.
-There is not a skimpy salad leaf or a poor excuse for a fritter to be seen here; the food boasts a modern Mediterranean feel and packs serious flavour (not salt).
+If you haven’t tried their falafels, you need to go do that, like now.
+The food boasts a modern Mediterranean feel and packs serious flavour (not salt).
 It would be remiss to not recommend the mung bean salad and pumpkin and lentil lasagne.
 You’ll convince yourself to stop halfway and leave some for lunch the next day but it’s all just too darn delicious.
 LTE also have some permanent digs at Westfield Marion.

 Level Up – 13 Henley Beach Road, Henley Beach.
 Formerly Goodpress Juicery, Level Up has two locations; Henley Beach and Unley.
 They’ve also branched out into a more extensive food experience, now adding wraps, bowls, salads and topped toasts to their rainbow juice selection.
 They also now offer juice cleanse packages starting from $62 for one day.

 Lord of the Fries – 23 Hindley St, Adelaide & 33 Jetty Road, Glenelg.